-As power outages in Collin County and statewide come to an end, some Texans are still without power.
-Others are dealing with unsafe drinking water, and the Electric Reliability Council of Texas warned that rotating outages might happen again if people use too much electricity.
+As power outages in Collin County and statewide come to an end, some Texans are still without power and others are dealing with unsafe drinking water.
+And the Electric Reliability Council of Texas warned that rotating outages might happen again if people use too much electricity.

 In a press conference Thursday afternoon, Gov. Greg Abbott said power has been restored to almost two million homes across the state since Wednesday, including 301,739 people in Collin County.
 Yet, more than 325,000 Texans are still without power.

 Now many North Texas cities and counties are telling residents to boil water before consumption because the power outages have affected water treatment plants.

 Those cities and counties include Arlington, Benbrook, Boyd, Denton, Fannin County, Fort Worth, Greenville, Haslet, Keller, Kennedale, Lewisville, Mesquite, Mustang Special Utility District, North Richland Hills, Princeton, River Oaks, Springtown and University Park.

 WFAA reported that, as of Thursday, Anna and Princeton were the only cities in Collin County under a boil water notice, which is in effect for all customers.

 However, other big cities in Collin County are experiencing problems with water.

 McKinney Mayor George Fuller asked residents in a Facebook post Wednesday to only use water for essential needs.
 It seems the city’s supplier, the North Texas Municipal Water District, and the city “are experiencing higher than normal demands.”